COVID-19 UPDATE: VIRTUAL “TELEHEALTH” APPOINTMENTS:

 Gay Male Community (GMC) stringent standards,

-Masculinity Obsession and pursuit of the perfect M-Score™
+Masculinity Obsession and pursuit of the perfect M-Ranking™

-*GMC and The M-Score Pursuit of Perfection™ THE SEVEN M’S OF IDEALIZED GAY MALE PERFECTION:
+*GMC and The M-Ranking™ FIVE (5) "M’s" OF IDEALIZED GAY MALE PERFECTION:

-*Look for my book that explores constructive criticism and analysis about dysfunction in the gay male community in 2019:
+*You've Been Blocked is an upcoming book that explores constructive criticism and analysis about dysfunction in the gay male community, coming in June 2024:

-While there may be different interpretations of what The M-Score valuation is comprised of, the general flaw of the M-Score Pursuit by gay men, is that there is an over-emphasis on superficial, idealistic values and traits.
-The need for perfection and strict adherence to these expectations is what makes the M-Score pursuit a dysfunctional process with perpetually diminishing returns.
+While there may be different interpretations of what The M-Ranking™ valuation is comprised of, the general flaw of the M-Ranking™ Pursuit by gay men, is that there is an over-emphasis on superficial, idealistic values and traits.
+The need for perfection and strict adherence to these expectations is what makes the M-Ranking™ pursuit a dysfunctional process with perpetually diminishing returns.
 The end result of the pursuit of perfection will create unfulfilling, disappointing, lonely self-defeating results, with the grand finale for too many gay men being a state of being alone and blocked.

 You are responsible for un-blocking yourself and your life.